TahirMurata/php-Pr0xy/README.md

 ## Installation

 ### Website
-Just enter the website and login.
-The password is `proxybypass10`.
+Just enter the website and enter the URL that you want to access.
+You can also use different types of bypassers such as amazon, sci-hub etc.

 ### Manual
 Simply copy everything in `src` to your web server and access it directly.
 That's it!